lwjglgamedev/lwjglbook-bookcontents-leg/chapter22/chapter22.md

 ![OpenAL concepts](/chapter22/openal_concepts.png)

-So, let's start coding, we will cerate a new package under the name ```org.lwjglb.engine.sound``` that will host all the clases responsible oh handling audio.
+So, let's start coding, we will create a new package under the name ```org.lwjglb.engine.sound``` that will host all the classes responsible of handling audio.
 We will first start with a class, named ```SoundBuffer``` that will represent an OpenAL buffer.
 A fragment of the definition of that class is shown below.

 ```java
 package org.lwjglb.engine.sound;